Culture of Thailand: Drinks

 Thai iced tea, Oliang, and Nom yen are popular drinks in Thailand, often sweetened with condensed milk and flavored with cardamom or syrup.
 Krating Daeng (Red Bull), M-150, and Carabao Daeng are popular energy drinks.
-There is a wide variety of alcoholic drinks in Thailand, including Mekhong whisky, SangSom, Lao khao, and Sato, etc. Singha and Chang are popular Thai beers, with Singha being the most popular.
+There are a wide variety of alcoholic drinks in Thailand, including Mekhong whisky, SangSom, Lao khao, and Sato, etc. Singha and Chang are popular Thai beers, with Singha being the most popular.

 Language

 Names

 Thai people typically have one or occasionally more short nicknames (ชื่อเล่น playing name) that they use with friends and family.
 These nicknames are overwhelmingly one syllable and were traditionally based on animals, fruits, colors, and nature.
 Nowadays, Thai nicknames tend to be more complex, with an increase in syllables and the addition of foreign influences.